goabstract/Awesome-Design-Tools/README.md

 ### Information Architecture Tools

-* [OptimalSort](https://www.optimalworkshop.com/optimalsort) — card sorting tool that allows you to understand how people categorize content in your UI
+* [OptimalSort](https://www.optimalworkshop.com/optimalsort) — card sorting tool that allows you to understand how people categorize content in your UI.
-* [Treejack](https://www.optimalworkshop.com/treejack) — upload your proposed sitemap to see how a user would move through your site
+* [Treejack](https://www.optimalworkshop.com/treejack) — upload your proposed sitemap to see how a user would move through your site.

 ### Mockup Tools